-Couturier Nina Ricci launched what has become one of the world’s truly iconic fragrances in 1948, the intertwining Lalique crystal doves of the bottle’s exquisite stopper marking the peaceful mood which embraced Europe – and especially her home city of Paris – after World War II.
+Couturier Nina Ricci launched what has become one of the world’s truly iconic fragrances in 1948.
+The intertwining Lalique crystal doves of the bottle’s exquisite stopper marked the peaceful mood which embraced Europe – and especially her home city of Paris – after World War II.

 The House of Nina Ricci had been founded by Turin-born Maria ‘Nina’ Ricci and her son Robert in 1932, in Paris.
 She began simply by sewing for other designers, and rose through the ranks to become the premier stylist at a couture salon.
 But with backing from her jeweller husband Louis, Nina Ricci was able to open her own atelier.